-The drugs used in this study may affect how different parts of your body work such as your liver, kidneys, heart, and blood.
-The study doctor will test your blood and let you know if changes occur that may affect your health.

-There is also a risk that you could have other side effects from the study drugs.
+The MK-3475 (pembrolizumab) used in this study may affect how different parts of your body work such as your liver, kidneys, heart, and blood.
+The study doctor will test your blood and will let you know if changes occur that may affect your health.
+There is also a risk that you could have side effects from the study drug(s)/study approach.
 Here are important things to know about side effects: